Skip to main content

 Commercial Vehicles Face More Thorough Checks

-Commercial vehicle roadside inspections in BC are systematic and include vehicle equipment checks.
-If you drive a commercial vehicle or are subjected to a targeted inspection, non-compliant tint will be found and may result in a written defect order.
+Commercial vehicle roadside inspections in BC are systematic and include equipment checks.
+If you drive a commercial vehicle or are subjected to a targeted inspection, non-compliant front film will be found and may result in a written defect order.

 No Issue